 - Failure to clean was a factor contributing to ignition in 17% of reported home fires involving ovens or rotisseries.

-- The leading factor contributing to heating equipment fires was failure to clean.
+- The leading factor contributing to heating equipment fires was a failure to clean.
 This usually involved creosote build-up in chimneys.